hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 ![](intro-basics_files/figure-gfm/unnamed-chunk-32-1.png)<!-- -->

-Now make a scatterplot showing the relationship between body mass and flipper length, coloring the point by species
+We can use `geom_point()` to view the relationship between two variables by specifying the x and y axes.
+Say we want to visualize the relationship between penguin body mass and flipper length and color the point by species:

 ``` r
 ggplot(penguins) +